- Mailing Address:

 Director, Zeeh Pharmaceutical Experiment Station

 Dr. Elder worked in the pharmaceutical development and drug delivery industry for sixteen (16) years prior to joining the UW School of Pharmacy in 2006.
+His appointment as Administrative Director of the Lachman Institute for Pharmaceutical Development in 2022 provides for integration and coordination of biopharmaceutical research and development activities across multiple School of Pharmacy centers.
 As Director of the Zeeh Pharmaceutical Experiment Station, he is responsible for providing pharmaceutical and biopharmaceutical R&D support and educational programs for researchers, both on and off campus.
 Ed describes his position as "an industrial role in an academic setting".

 Expertise attained by Dr. Elder includes: